How Good And Effective Richard Hadlee Was?

 Richard Hadlee regularly out-bowled not only his colleagues but the opposition too.
 Fighting what must have felt like so many solitary battles may have contributed to his rather moody demeanor.
 He seemed a man apart, always very driven but working to targets of his own devising as well as team objectives.
 One of his most impressive accomplishments was the double of 1,000 runs and 100 wickets for Nottinghamshire in 1984.
 A rare feat that had not been performed for numerous years.

 In 1978, Hadlee opted to join Notts and brilliantly supported them to win their first championship in more than half a century in 1981.
-His own contribution was superb 745 runs and 105 wickets and he continued to give great service until 1987.
+His own contribution was superb, with 745 runs and 105 wickets and he continued to give great service until 1987.
 In those times, his county won another championship as well as the NatWest Trophy.

 Richard Hadlee and his captain, Clive Rice, a new-ball partner, proved deadly on some tailor-made green tops at Trent Bridge, where balls were used to come through at some interesting heights.
-Many legends remember – but they were scarcely less effective away from home.
+Many legends remember them, but they were scarcely less effective away from home.

 Like Malcolm Marshall, he did well to be so potent in county cricket while sustaining a long international career.
 Richard Hadlee developed into a dangerous hitting lower-order batsman, particularly in the ODI format.
 But one got the impression that without the advent of helmets, he would have remained a less powerful force with the bat.
 Although he did very little with the bat in his early cricket career, later on he was regarded as his rabbit on New Zealand’s 1978 tour.